 - Note that

-half of the entire celestial sphere is always
+half of the entire "celestial sphere" (see

 - The horizon plane sweeps across the sky as Earth spins.

 Astronomical objects appear to move in the opposite direction

 (shown by the arrows in the figure).
 Objects rise over the eastern